xxinranr/COMP90042_2025/README.md

-After joining the competition, please edit your account details by clicking on your login in the top right corner and selecting "Settings".  **Remember to set your team name.**  **Submissions which have no team name or incorrect team name format will not be marked.**
+After joining the competition, please edit your account details by clicking on your login in the top right corner and selecting "Settings".  **Remember to set your team name.**  **Submissions which have no team/group name or incorrect team/group name format will not be marked.**

 -----